pasviegas/offeround/ARCHITECTURE.md

 ##Solution 1

 For this solution I tried to stick with the existing stack.
-Optimized the tables for quering, the updates for minimum indexing and using elasticsearch only for fulltext search.
+Optimized the tables for quering, the updates for minimum indexing and using elasticsearch only for fulltext search (product name).

 - As pointed, one product can have many offers (from different retailers), so offers could be only inserted and updated and never deleted.
 In such case every store would always have 1 offer for every product.
 The offer model could even be preheated (if enough hard disk) so reindexing would drop significantly.